Anti-Oppression Curriculum Initiative

 Share your feedback!

-To share general feedback with the AOC Initiative, contact the AOC Initiative team.
+To share general feedback with the AOCI, please contact our AOCI team.

 To provide specific feedback on the curriculum, students can use the SAFE (Supporting A Fair and Equitable Environment) form.
 The SAFE form is a method for students to share their experience in the Bridges Curriculum with the School leadership.

-To report incidents of discrimination, students should fill out the SAFE (Supporting A Fair and Equitable Environment) form.
+To report incidents of discrimination, students can use the SAFE (Supporting A Fair and Equitable Environment) form.